WardaRashid07/Linear-Regression/mathematics- derivatives.md

 1. For each point, calculate the difference between actual and predicted value:
    **(yᵢ − ŷᵢ)**

-2. Square that difference to:
+2. Square that answer to:
    - Remove negative signs
    - Penalize large errors more heavily

-3. Average all squared differences to get MSE — this is your **cost**.
+3. then add them up and divide the answer with total number of y values which is labeled as n  to get MSE — this is your **cost**.

 ---
 <img src="5%20-%20R%20square%20-%20residual%20definition.png" width="300">